ggragham/wireguard_deploy/README.md

 ```

 ### 3. Configuration
 Modify the `vars.yml` file to set your desired configurations.
-Make sure to specify all required parameters like domain names, user credentials, and network settings.
+Make sure to specify all essential parameters like domain name, network settings, user credentials, etc.

 ### 4. Deploy
 Run the Ansible playbook: